 Luminance is often discussed in the context of optimizing digital signs and other illuminant media, but it’s also a critical consideration for effective banner design.
-Although your custom banner will not be internally illuminated, luminance plays a huge role in its visibility, especially at night time and when lit up by exterior rigs.
+Although your custom banner will not be internally illuminated, luminance plays a huge role in its visibility, especially at nighttime and when lit up by exterior rigs.

 The following Percentage of Light Reflected by Colors chart appears in the Signage Foundation’s Arts & Science of Sign Design:

 Clearly, green, yellow, and white are some of the strongest options.
-If you choose any of these colors for your banner text, make sure to follow the guidelines in Karen and James Claus’ Visual Community Through Signage to create eye-catching contrast.
+If you choose any of these colors for your banner text, make sure to follow the guidelines in Karen and James Claus’ Visual Community Through Signage to create an eye-catching contrast.
 Yellow-on-black, white-on-blue, green-on-white were among the most readable color combinations uncovered by their research.

 How To Use Vector Images For Custom Banner Design?

 Since most custom banner designs are intended to be blown up into big images, opt for vector images whenever possible.
 Unlike JPEG and bitmap formats, vectors aren’t composed of individual pixels with fixed colors values and locations; instead, they’re plotted out via mathematical equations.
 These equations adjust to any size, which means vector images always come out sharp and crystal-clear.
 In contrast, bitmap images start to blur, giving your image jagged edges and destroying your banner’s legibility.